Biography

 en | ru

-“Super-soloist” is the way France Musique introduced Dmitry Masleev when he made his debut with the Orchestre National de France playing the Tchaikovsky Piano Concerto No. 1, the work that helped launch his international career, when he won the 2015 Tchaikovsky International Piano Competition in Moscow.
-Diapason described the same concert as “the Triumph of Dmitry Masleev at Radio France.
-Masleev delivered a soaring interpretation, with his transcendent virtuosity augmented by his delicate touch.”
+“Super-soloist” is the way France Musique introduced Dmitry Masleev when he appeared with the Orchestre National de France, playing the Tchaikovsky Piano Concerto No. 1, the work that helped launch his international career, when he won the 2015 Tchaikovsky International Piano Competition in Moscow.
+Dmitry’s solo recital debut at the Philhamonie de Paris in March 2022 confirmed that a new phenomenon has emerged among the most interesting pianists of our time: “What an artist!
+Everything is so simple, so ingenious, without the slightest attempt to explain the music,” wrote Alain Lompech (Bachtrack).

 “It is fascinating to witness his artistic development.
 One cannot be taught to play like this.
 It takes a lot of natural musicality… Masleev shows how within a small space one can open up an entire cosmos of a soul.
 That is great art and that is what you always want and rarely get as a listener: watching the artist looking for himself and listening to him find it,” wrote Helmut Mauró in Süddeutsche Zeitung in 2019.